 Minerals are necessary for microbial synthesis of protein and energy, maintenance of forage digestibility and electrolyte fluid balance in the animal.
 Minerals also play an important role in metabolic pathways and immune system function.
-Imbalances in mineral intake interfere with the development and function of the immune system, even when adequate levels of protein and energy are supplied be managed if calves are weaned and held at the ranch for a minimum of 45 days.
+Imbalances in mineral intake interfere with the development and function of the immune system, even when adequate levels of protein be managed if calves are weaned and held at the ranch for a minimum of 45 days.